dart-lang/sdk/README.md

 This package focuses on gathering libraries and tools that summarize all of that information.
 Bear in mind that even with all these tools, it is not trivial to isolate code-size issues.
-We just hope that these tools make things a bit earier.
+We just hope that these tools make things a bit easier.

 ## Status

 [![Build Status](https://travis-ci.org/dart-lang/dart2js_info.svg)](https://travis-ci.org/dart-lang/dart2js_info)

-Currently, most tools available here can be used to analyze code-size and attibution of code-size to different parts of your app.
+Currently, most tools available here can be used to analyze code-size and attribution of code-size to different parts of your app.
 With time, we hope to add more data to the `.info.json` files, and include better tools to help understand the results of type inference.